Mathnerd314/stroscot/docs/Commentary/PackageManager.rst

 A language also needs a package manager.
 When a task is requested, and package management is enabled, the task is checked against a list of prebuilt tasks and if so all of the task's provided keys (files) are downloaded instead of the task being built, verifying their cryptographic hashes/signatures.
 We also need a way to create packages from a build tree.

-The list of files can be kept accurate by a filesystem access tracer or restricting the build scripts.
+The list of provided files can be kept accurate by a filesystem access tracer or restricting the build scripts.
 A tracer will also pick up source files, intermediate object files, etc., but most people who use a package manager do not rebuild their intermediate steps and want the smallest possible package sizes.
 So we need some way to mark these scratch files; the easiest requirement is that the task delete all the junk data, as packaging a nonexistent file/directory is simply verifying that it doesn't exist on the target system.

-There are also some filesystem convention/naming issues, in particular different layouts on different systems and allowing per-user installs, but Conda has worked out reasonable solutions for these, relative pathhs and so on.
+Or we can ensure the build script places all of its provided files in a specific location.

 A useful feature not implemented in most package managers is P2P distribution, over Bittorrent or IPFS.
 Trust is an issue in theory, but in practice only a few nodes provide builds so a key ring is sufficient.
 Turning each tarball into a torrent file / IPFS CID and getting it to distribute is not too hard, the main issue seems to be scaling to thousands of packages as DHT performance is not too great (Bittorrent is `not too great <https://wiki.debian.org/DebTorrent#line-42>`__).
 There are some notes `from IPFS <https://github.com/ipfs-inactive/package-managers>`__ and various half-baked package managers like ``npm-on-ipfs``.